rileyjshaw/littlescripts/README.md

 Some moron at Apple decided that pressing the volume down key on a Mac should unmute it.
 This script makes it a little better by immediately re-muting your Mac.

 ##batch
+###compile_run_java.bat
+Allows you to compile / run Java code without installing a clunky IDE.
+Lots of frilly bits on this one; it was more of an exploration of batch than a pure utility script.
 ###printer_reset.bat
 Ah, Windows printers.
 This script clears and resets your spooler, which kicks the ass of any jobs stuck in the queue.
 Voted as Mom's Favorite, 2008.